jchristgit/personal-website/content/blog/apfs-sadness-on-macos-big-sur.md

 ```

 Excellent.
 How long is my password, anyways?
 Python claims 116 characters for
 the unicode string.
-In UTF-8 encoded form, the passphrase is 167 characters
+In UTF-8 encoded form, the passphrase is 167 bytes long.
-long.

 When generating passwords, I usually just slide the password length selector in
 KeePassXC to some big amount.
 I suppose that sometimes, that may be an issue.